georgait/QAToolsPoc/README.md

 ```

+Last but not least, with SpecFlow in place, we use its bindings for `BeforeTestRun` and `AfterScenario`.
+Before the test run, we set up the configuration (appsettings.json), and after the scenario, we dispose all abilities of any actor.
+It is important to note that we use `BoDi` as our DI container, which is the built-in DI container of SpecFlow.

 ### Disclaimer

 This is just a POC and is not meant to be used as is in a real testing context.
 So there is definitely room for improvement.